 - How communication will be handled if there is a need for a third (or more) traffic control person, such as when the work zone is around curves or hills where sight lines to the other end of the work zone are obstructed.

 - That the “stop-slow” sign you will use is in good repair (e.g., undamaged, clean).

-- That measures are in place and at appropriate distances to give motorist enough warning to slow down.
+- That measures are in place and at appropriate distances to give motorists enough warning to slow down.

 - That a traffic control person should never leave their position unattended (e.g., know what the arrangements are for meals and breaks).

-When controlling traffic, a traffic control person should:
+When controlling traffic, as a traffic control person you should: